11th Airborne Division Soldiers conduct air assault during JPMRC-AK 23-02

-U.S. Army paratroopers assigned to 1st Squadron (Airborne), 40th Cavalry Regiment, 2nd Infantry Brigade Combat Team (AIrborne), 11th Airborne Division, assault an objective during Joint Pacific Multinational Readiness Center-Alaska 23-02 at Yukon Training Area, Alaska, April 3, 2023.
+U.S. Army paratroopers with 1st Squadron (Airborne), 40th Cavalry Regiment, 2nd Infantry Brigade Combat Team (Airborne), 11th Airborne Division, hold security after offloading from a CH-47F Chinook while conducting a night air assault mission during Joint Pacific Multinational Readiness Center-Alaska 23-02 at Yukon Training Area, Alaska, April 3, 2023.
 JPMRC-AK 23-02 helps Soldiers and leaders develop and refine the tactics, techniques, and procedures necessary to successfully operate in remote and extreme Arctic winter conditions and overcome environmental and military challenges.
-(U.S. Air Force photo by Senior Airman Patrick Sullivan)
+Army aviators with Bravo Company, 1st Battalion, 52nd Aviation Regiment provided air support for the operation.
+(U.S. Air Force photo by Alejandro Peña)

 |Date Taken: